 What is Active & Healthy Families?

-of Contra Costa County Public Health Clinic Services located in Contra Costa County, California.
+of Contra Costa Public Health Clinic Services located in Contra Costa County, California.
 The program is open to Latino children age 5-12 years with BMI of 85 percentile and above.
-A parent is required to attend each session with the child.
+A parent is required to attend each appointment with the child.

 Goal of the AHF Program

 The AHF program is designed as a first level family education on obesity prevention.Learn More »

 Knowledge of healthier food habits/lifestyle provides the child and family choices to work on for changes in their daily living.
 The AHF team guides and supports each participant and their families in their adoption and maintenance of healthier lifestyle changes.
 The principles of the Four Stages of Change model is the approach used in assisting participants succeed in making healthy lifestyle changes.